ngxingyu/nvim/README.md

   plugins, plugins settings, shortcuts, and LSP and all required languages.
 - :Packer\* commands for installation
 - :TS\* commands for treesitter
+- Somehow when I include ft="tex" for vimtex, some of the conceal features doesn't work, so I disabled that.

 ## Configure LSP / Linters